-In Figure 4, we employ the same sub-set of the data as in Table 4 but highlight the specific industries (or product categories) that enjoy higher protection (higher than under the CET) in Kenya, Uganda and Tanzania due to the Stays of Applications these countries implement.
-A few similarities, but also striking differences emerge from this comparison.
-First, for all three countries, base metals (mostly steel products at various stages of processing) are subject to tariffs higher that statutory CET rates of protection.
-Second, unlike Kenya, Tanzania and Uganda issue protection for the agricultural sector as well as for related industries (i.e., animal products, vegetable products, fats & waxes or prepared foodstuffs, beverages).
-Finally, all three countries offer above CET rates of protection for textiles, but Kenya does so more consistently and for a much larger number of individual products..
+In Figure 4, we employ the same sub-set of the data as in Table 4 but highlight the specific industries (or product categories) that enjoy higher protection than offered by the CET in Kenya, Uganda and Tanzania due to the Stays of Applications these countries implement.29 A few similarities, but also striking differences emerge from this comparison.
+First, base metals (mostly steel products at various stages of processing) are subject to above CET rates of protection in all three countries.
+Second, unlike Kenya, Tanzania and Uganda issue protection for the agricultural sector itself or for related industries (i.e., animal products, vegetable products, fats & waxes or prepared foodstuffs, beverages).
+Finally, all three countries offer above CET rates of protection for textiles, but Kenya does so for a much larger number of individual products and more consistently over the years.30